 If you would prefer to buy bone broth, here is a great place to but it.

-6 tsp ground savory (use summer savory — not the winter variety.
-If necessary, you can substitute thyme, marjoram, or sage.)
+- Ground Savory (use summer savory — not the winter variety.
+If necessary, you can substitute thyme, marjoram, or sage)

 1. Store a small measuring teaspoon in your container so that you are not continually washing a rewashing the same spoon as I use this mixture so often.
 (See my post on saving time with tools for more ideas for your spoons!)